martinjameswhite/CLEFT_GSM/README.md

 The C++ version in "config2pt" currently only implements the configuration-space statistics (i.e. the correlation function).
-The Fortran routines in "ps_fortran" provide an implementation of the power spectrum routines.
+The Fortran routines in "ps_fortran" provide an implementation of the power spectrum routines, but we recommend using the Python versions instead.

-We additionally provide fast and simple Python routines for computing the ZEFT, Halo-Zeldovich and GSM models' real-space auto- and cross-correlations of biased tracers as described in
+We provide fast and simple Python routines for computing the power spectrum in the ZEFT, Halo-Zeldovich and GSM models including real-space auto- and cross-correlations of biased tracers as described in

 C.Modi, M.White, Z.Vlah